 If you want to live the history, imagining to relive the conditions that the soldiers were forced to suffer, we suggest you plan a trip to the areas of the Great War.

-that hosts a collection of weapons and equipment of the soldiers and the front, as well as some objects of common use in the Dolomite front.
+The most accessible museum, easily reachable by car, is the "Forte Tre Sassi", easily reachable by car, which hosts a collection of weapons and equipment of the soldiers and the front, as well as some objects of common use in the Dolomite front.

 For those who want a slightly more challenging experience, you can walk the tunnel of the subpeak of "Lagazuoi".
 The tunnel has been dug by Italian soldiers to undermine the Austrian positions.
 For those who are not too trained it is advisable to go up by cable car and descend along the path, which however is rather long, challenging, steep and slippery.
 For those who have a good training it's possible to do the opposite route, going up from the Falzarego pass along the tunnel.
-Remember that this is a "ferrata" (iron path), so a helmet, a head flashlight and appropriate clothing are strongly recommended.
+Remember that this is a "via ferrata" (iron path), so a helmet, a head flashlight and appropriate clothing are strongly recommended.

-House of Tiziano at "Pieve di Cadore"
+House of Titian at "Pieve di Cadore"

-While everything has been written about Tiziano's life, many doubts arise about his actual date of birth.
+While everything has been written about Titian's life, many doubts arise about his actual date of birth.
 What we do know for sure is that he spent a few years of his early childhood in Pieve di Cadore, a village where his family owned property and where the Museum of the Birthplace of Tiziano Vecellio, a perfectly preserved building where you can see how they lived in that ages, as well as some manuscripts and reproductions of the works of the Great Master.